rafaeltg/the-comics/README.md

 ## Let's have fun
-1) Go to the browser and open the url `http://127.0.0.1:5000` (by default it will display some random Deadpool's comic)
+1) Go to your browser and open the url `http://127.0.0.1:5000` (by default it will display some random Deadpool's comic)

 2) You can query a random comic from any Marvel's character.
 For example, to open a random Hulk's comic, use the url:
 `http://127.0.0.1:5000/Hulk`